Rinze283/Author---HydraMarker/README.md

 ## Instructions of reading algorithm
 How to draw a position-sensing marker based on marker fields? and how to read ID tags from the position-sensing marker?
 It is your responsibility.
 <br /><br />
 If you have no idea yet, there is an example.
-We draw a chessboard, and put dots on it guided by a marker field, as shown below.
+We draw a chessboard, and put dots guided by a marker field, as shown below.
 <br /><img src=https://github.com/Lilin2015/Author---HydraMarker/blob/main/README_md_files/trans_markerfield.png width=100>
 <img src=https://github.com/Lilin2015/Author---HydraMarker/blob/main/README_md_files/trans_chessboard.png width=100><br />
 Then, we print this marker on a paper, attach it on a tool for tracking, and read the marker based on the demo code "Example of Reading Algorithm".
-The reading process has 3 steps: detect, construct, recognize.
+The reading process has 3 steps: **detect**, **construct**, **recognize**.
-.....TODO.....
+The "detect" step detects cross points in an image; The "construct" step organizes the detected cross points into grids to recover the background chessboard; The "recognize" step checks whether each chessboard square has a dot, and compare the results with the marker field to determine the index of each organized cross point.
 <br />
 <img src=https://github.com/Lilin2015/Author---HydraMarker/blob/main/README_md_files/track.png width=300><br />